Elvis Andrus Player Props: White Sox vs. Rays

 Elvis Andrus At The Plate

-- He has not hit a home run in his 19 games this year.
+- He has not gone deep in his 20 games this year.

-- In two games this year, Andrus has picked up an RBI, and in both of those games he had multiple runs batted in.
+- Andrus has driven home a run in three games this season (15.0%), including more than one RBI in 15.0% of his games.

+- He has scored at least one run six times this year (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.